-PM360 ELITE recognizes the most influential people in the healthcare industry—true catalysts who are creating extraordinary results.
+The PM360 ELITE 100 recognizes the most influential people in healthcare and the life sciences—true catalysts who are creating extraordinary results.
 They are the industry’s most powerful minds and are the ones responsible for designing the future of healthcare.
-Anyone from a manufacturer (pharma, medical device, biotech or specialty), advertising agency or any company serving the healthcare industry, is eligible.
+They represent the top echelon of our industry based on the impact they have made throughout their careers.
+Anyone from a manufacturer (pharma, medical device, diagnostics, biotech, or specialty pharma/biotech), advertising agency, or any company serving the healthcare industry, is eligible.

 PM360 is looking for people in the following categories:

 Transformational Leaders: People who change the way things work within an organization—whether that involves building a whole new organizational structure, a new way to handle projects or turning around a failing business.

 Leaders of the Future: Up-and-coming junior people who have displayed the characteristics of an emerging leader.

 Data Miners: Individuals specializing in analytics within the pharma/biotech/med device industry and those who support the healthcare industry who are able to turn hordes of numbers and research into actionable insight.

 Creative Directors: The heads of marketing teams known for their daring creative and jealousy-inducing campaigns.